shounas99/Api-rest/README.md

 This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
+1. Bodyparser.
-2. Authentication
+2. Authentication.
-3. CORS
+3. CORS.
-4. Lucid ORM
+4. Lucid ORM.
-5. Migrations and seeds
+5. Migrations and seeds.

 ## Setup